oconnor663/jacko.io/posts/async_two.md

     Mutex::new(BTreeMap::new());
 ```

-And have `SleepFuture` put wakers in there:
+And have `Sleep` put wakers in there:

 ```rust
 fn poll(self: Pin<&mut Self>, context: &mut Context) -> Poll<()> {